Amazon is selling facial recognition technology to law enforcement

 Law enforcement agencies across the US are ordering a different kind of product from Amazon -- facial recognition.

+The company defended its facial recognition program, which matches photos and videos uploaded by the customer -- not by Amazon.
+The AWS spokeswoman said that it had been used to help find lost children at amusement parks, and was used for public safety at the Royal Wedding on Saturday to identify attendees.

+"Our quality of life would be much worse today if we outlawed new technology because some people could choose to abuse the technology.
+Imagine if customers couldn't buy a computer because it was possible to use that computer for illegal purposes?," the spokeswoman said.

-Facial recognition software isn't new for law enforcement, who often rely on technology to help scale up investigations.
-But facial recognition also has its flaws, with a report finding that software used by the UK's Metropolitan police had incorrect matches for 98 percent of its cases.
-Another concern with Rekognition is that it's being provided by the largest online retailer in the world, as Amazon also gears up to jump into smart homes with voice assistants and cloud cameras.
+Facial recognition software isn't new for law enforcement, whicy often relies on technology to help with investigations.
+But facial recognition also has its flaws -- for instance, reports found that software used by the UK's Metropolitan Police had incorrect matches in 98 percent of cases.
+Another concern with Rekognition is that it comes form Amazon, the largest online retailer in the world, which also happens to be staking a claim in smart homes through voice assistants and cloud cameras.

-Massive tech companies partnering with law enforcement efforts often strike a nerve, raising concerns of privacy and software flaws.
-Several Google employees quit the company amid reports of a controversial military contract, Gizmodo reported last week.
+The partnering of massive tech companies with law enforcement efforts often strikes a nerve, raising concerns about privacy and software flaws.
+At Google, meanwhile, a number of employees have quit amid reports of a controversial military contract, Gizmodo reported last week.

-The ACLU raised these concerns with Amazon's CEO Jeff Bezos in an open letter it sent on Tuesday.
-The letter, signed by a coalition of organizations including the Electronic Frontier Foundation and the Human Rights Watch, raised concerns with Amazon encouraging law enforcement use the technology to monitor "people of interest," which could include undocumented immigrants and activists.
+The ACLU raised these issues with Amazon's CEO Jeff Bezos in an open letter it sent on Tuesday.
+The letter, signed by a coalition of organizations including the Electronic Frontier Foundation and Human Rights Watch, expressed worries about Amazon encouraging law enforcement to use the technology to monitor "people of interest," which could include undocumented immigrants and activists.

 "Amazon Rekognition is primed for abuse in the hands of governments," the letter said.
 "This product poses a grave threat to communities, including people of color and immigrants, and to the trust and respect Amazon has worked to build."

-The Washington County sheriff's department already has a database with 300,000 mugshots to use Amazon's Rekognition with, as well as a mobile app for deputies.
+The Washington County sheriff's department has a database with 300,000 mugshots that it could yoke to Amazon's Rekognition, as well as a mobile app for deputies.
 Records show that Amazon charges about $1 for every 1,000 images scanned.
-One bill showed Amazon charged $33.95 for 277,461 images processed in a month.
+One bill revealed that Amazon charged $33.95 for 277,461 images processed in a month.

 Law enforcement agencies in California and Arizona also showed interest in Amazon's technology, the ACLU said.